 Do you store your end of line test data and is it available to customers ?

 The test data for every single sensor produced at DD Scientific is uploaded to our central database.
 Given a serial number, we can provide the test data for any sensor.
 Contact email@example.com for more information.

 How many people work at DD Scientific ?

-In total, our workforce is 25 people.
-Within our engineering and management team we have more than 100 years experience of the development, manufacture and sale of gas sensors.
+In total, our workforce is just under 100 people.
+Within our engineering and management team, we have more than 100 years experience of the development, manufacture and sale of gas sensors.

 How long has DD Scientific been in operation ?